fbpx

 Hot Dog Fingers served on a black tray on a Halloween party table with spooky decor.

-Friends say these are the best mummy hot dogs!
-And without the eyes, these are the spookiest hot dog fingers.
-If you agree, give this ghoulish recipe a 5-star rating in the comments.
+Friends say these are the best mummy hot dogs.
+(And without the eyes, these are the spookiest hot dog fingers.)
+When serving this Halloween appetizer at parties, they always get rave reviews.
+All monsters and ghouls in the house rush to the table to snag one.

 Gold Line: Sprinkles of Inspiration | confettiandbliss.com